Skip to main content

 • “The world, setting, and story shown through the eyes of a sentient reanimated amnesiac that is out to find the truth is incredible.”

-• “Heck, the stories and characters between the originals and remaster see an improvement in my opinion: it's not just moving from point A to B because that seems like the only thing to do, there's a dynamic story involving the ZCPI and the anomaly Sonny was; which brings up the characters are an improvement, Sonny gets more of a character instead of just lost and confused.”
+• “Heck, the stories and characters between the originals and remaster see an improvement in my opinion: it's not just moving from point A to B because that seems like the only thing to do.
+There's a dynamic story involving the ZCPI and the anomaly Sonny was; Sonny gets more of a character instead of just lost and confused, Veradux portrays more of his sass, and the new characters make the world more believable.”

-• “The story is pretty vague with some world-building to set up for the second game.”
+• “Story is pretty vague with some world-building to set up for the 2nd game.”

 • gameplay